Julie Martin (Neighbours): Casting

-Julie is one of the twelve original characters conceived by the creator and then executive producer of Neighbours, Reg Watson.
+Julie is one of the twelve original regular characters conceived by the creator and then executive producer of Neighbours, Reg Watson.
 Casting director Jan Russ was tasked with finding the actors to play the original cast, with the majority chosen for their comedic skills.
 Vikki Blanche was cast as Julie when she was 18.
 She had graduated from the National Theatre drama school in November 1984 and was cast the following month.
 Blanche did not think she would win the role so soon after leaving school, so she "clowned around" at the audition.
 She stated "I always thought I would have to work my way up in this industry, so I didn't really take the audition very seriously.
 I had an idea for a character floating around in the back of my head, so I decided to combine it with what I'd been told about Julie – and went completely over the top!"
 Blanche began filming for the serial at the HSV-7 studios in Melbourne on 2 January 1985.
 She admitted that accepting the breakthrough role of Julie meant "a lot of thinking and decision-making" beforehand.
 She explained "People assume you just jump at a chance like that, but in a way it's a worry.
 I felt I was being thrown in at the deep end.
 I wasn't that thrilled at first.
 I've seen so many go into series, then I never saw them again."
 However, she expressed her hope that the role would be long-term, as she enjoyed her character and working with the show's cast and crew.
 Blanche also said that due to her workload, she had lost touch with her drama school friends and her social life was non-existent outside of those she worked with.
 She added "After playing a character all the week I just want to stop and catch up with myself at weekends."
 Blanche made her debut appearance in the show's first episode, broadcast on 18 March 1985.